 Who are the Least of These?
 And Why Does it Matter?

-I’ve made the case (here)— as has Kevin De Young (here and here) — that the least of Jesus’s brothers are the men and women of God who are sacrificing it all for the sake of sharing the gospel.
+The least of Jesus’s brothers are the men and women of God who are sacrificing it all for the sake of sharing the gospel.
 Like all of us, they live their lives fulfilling the Great Commission, the one and only Mission Christ has prepared for us.
 For the “least of these, my brothers,” however, their commitment to the cause costs them more than the average Christian.
 For this reason, Jesus says, “Treat them well!
 For however you treat my brothers is how you treat me.”

 Post script:

-Paul writes to the Church in Galatia, “Be sure to do good to all people, especially those in the household of God,” which I think is a great perspective for how Christians are to navigate the many necessary causes available to us today.
+Christians can care for the marginalized and needy without erroneously referencing Matthew 25.
+For example, Paul writes to the Church in Galatia, “Be sure to do good to all people, especially those in the household of God,” which I think is a great perspective for how Christians are to navigate the many necessary causes available to us today.

 Do good to everyone.